Brinkslu991/while-loops-starter/README.md

 Entering a temperature of -9999 tells Python the user wants to exit (quit) the loop.

-Until the user enters a temperature of -9999, Python will **append** each temperature the user enters to a list named `temperatures`.
+Unless the user enters a temperature of -9999, Python will **append** each temperature the user enters to a list named `temperatures`.

 After the user quits the loop, use an `if-else` statement to: